rendall/icebreakers/QUESTIONS.md

   * What is your favorite time of the day and why?
   * What is your most used emoji?
   * What languages do you know how to speak?
-  * What most surprised you when you first arrived on campus or first started classes at your school?
   * What movie do you think everyone should watch?
   * What school subject is your favorite?
   * What school subject is your least favorite?